digicatapult/sqnc-documentation/docs/hyproof/api-flow.md

 ---

-### HyProof Api Flow: Prerequisites: Retrieving nOde Aliases
+### HyProof Api Flow: Prerequisites: Retrieving Aliases

 Once there are some aliases in the system you can retrieve them with the appropriate endpoint.